 The first-in-history downgrade of U.S. government debt has added urgency to the task of the yet-to-be-appointed congressional "supercommittee" that's supposed to find ways to cut the nation's deficit by $1.2 trillion over the next decade.

 "The downgrade," says Christopher Whalen, an investment banker and analyst, "is a direct challenge to the U.S. government."

 It's sending a clear message, he says: "Congress and Obama failed the test of leadership."

 But even with the downgrade rattling markets here and abroad, there is deep skepticism among Congress- and market-watchers that the bipartisan committee of six Democrats and six Republicans will find common ground.

-House Budget committee chairman Rep. Paul Ryan, R-WI, in an appearance Sunday on Fox News, said he would not characterize the bipartisan committee as "super," and said it won't "fix all of our fiscal problems."
+House Budget Committee Chairman Rep. Paul Ryan (R-WI), in an appearance Sunday on Fox News, said he would not characterize the bipartisan committee as "super" and that it won't "fix all of our fiscal problems."

 If the committee can't agree on a solution to the nation's debt woes, analysts say, its failure will trigger more economic and market uncertainty.

 "The committee must reach compromise and agreement," says David Kotok, chief economist at Cumberland Advisors.
 "If not, another negative chapter will unfold."
 That could mean a downgrade from Moody's Investors Service, another ratings agency.

 "If Moody's downgrades, all hell breaks loose," Kotok says.
 "If Congress doesn't understand this, they should be impeached."

 During televised comments Monday, Obama acknowledged that the downgrade increased the imperative of the supercommittee to act and announced that he would offer his own suggestions for how it should proceed.